mjftw/pluma-automation/docs/design-core-values.md

 The code base should be written in such a way that it remains modular.

-This means reducing internal dependancies between parts of the codebase.
-Wherever possible, each class should be usable without dependancy on any other.
+This means reducing the coupling between different parts of the codebase, allowing each class to be usable without dependancy on any other.
-This means that a user only needs import the project elements that they actually want to use, keeping code simple and readable.
+This way a user only needs import the project elements that they actually want to use, keeping code simple and readable.
-Classes with no dependancies are also easy to use in an interactive Python session, giving the lab a command line interface for free.
+Classes with low coupling are also easy to use in an interactive Python session, giving the lab a command line interface for free.